sameerhussain3211/IOS-CALCULATOR/README.md

 Implements the standard functionality of a calculator including percentage calculation and clearing the input.
 Designed to match the dimensions of iPhone 12 Pro, ensuring an optimal user experience.

-**Getting Started**

-To run this application locally, follow these steps:

-Make sure you have Flutter installed on your machine.
-If not, follow the instructions here.
-Clone this repository to your local machine.
-Open the project in your preferred code editor.
-Ensure you have a device simulator installed for iPhone 12 Pro dimensions, or connect a physical iPhone 12 Pro device to your machine.
-Run the command flutter run in your terminal from the project directory.
-The application should build and launch on your selected device or simulator.

 **Screenshots**
 ![alt text](image.png)